- Master of Philosophy - Architecture, Building and Planning

 Melbourne School of Design

-The completed degree must be in an area that is relevant to the intended MPhil, including sufficient specialisation such that the applicant will have already developed an understanding and appreciation of a body of knowledge relevant to the intended MPhil.
-Professional experience in the area of the intended MPhil may be deemed equivalent.
+The completed degree must be in an area that is relevant to the intended thesis.
+Professional experience in the area of the intended thesis may be deemed equivalent.

-Based on interview or other verbal communication, an assessment should be made of the level of understanding, motivation and time commitment of the student for the proposed program of study.
-For example, a full-time student would be expected to devote at least 40 hours a week and a part-time student about half of this.
+The quality of the applicant’s research proposal will form part of the assessment.
+Based on interview or other verbal communication, an assessment may also be made of the applicant’s level of understanding, motivation and time commitment for the proposed program of study.
+For example, a full-time student will be expected to devote at least 40 hours a week and a part-time student about half of this.